me-cfs/me-cfs.github.io/drafts/mind-body-capitalism-ableism.md

-It allows doctors to treat patients as “irrational agents” and lead to drastic measures such as forced institutionalisation.
-All that without any proof.
-It’s unethical as hell.

-the illusion of control over your health is part of capitalism’s opium for the masses.
-The principles of our society crumble if you admit you can do everything right and still fail.

 The idea that people with ME don’t want to get better is absurd.
 Yet it has been central to societal views about chronically ill people for decades.